Sulfide scavenging by-products in NGLs

 At OndaVia, we apply Raman spectroscopy for quantitative analytical chemistry.
 We combine proprietary methods, solvents, software, and algorithms to perform fast, accurate chemical analyses in a range of matrices.
 The OPAL-104 instrument consists of a compact Raman spectrometer, proprietary reagents, and consumable, analyte-specific analysis tubes.

-Analysis of H2S scavengers and dithiazine in natural gas liquids
+Presence of H2S scavengers and dithiazine in natural gas liquids

 Dithiazine has a low vapor pressure, allowing it to be transported alongside the gas stream as a soluble compound in vapor phase.
 While challenges related to dithiazine in processing equipment and facilities are generally recognized, the phenomenon of dithiazine precipitation in transmission and downstream distribution pipelines and facilities is of growing concern.

 To prevent dithiazine in natural gas liquids and sales gas, we recommended that users of MEA-triazine take measures to avoid carryover in sales gas.
 Operators of pipelines and downstream facilities must conduct assessments and implement necessary measures in the event of dithiazine precipitation.
-In upstream processing (prior to conditioning), issues such as improper formulation, overspending, or overdosing of the triazine solution may lead to solid formation in processing equipment.
+Furthermore, in upstream processing (prior to conditioning), issues such as improper formulation, overspending, or overdosing of the triazine solution may lead to solid formation in processing equipment.

 Analysis of amines and dithiazine in natural gas liquids